OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 The following data preparation and preprocessing tasks were undertaken:

-1. *the nobel_dataset.csv* dataset was first inspected and then imported into two separate Pandas DataFrames
+1. The *nobel_dataset.csv* dataset was first inspected and then imported into two separate Pandas DataFrames.
-2.
+2. NaN/non-existing values of certain records within particular columns were removed in one DataFrame.
+3. No other operations than removing out-of-scope columns tasked to the other DataFrame were undertaken.
+4. A column named *Decade* was formed to be able to classify prize winners as per each 10-year period.

 ### Exploratory Data Analysis